“I have made a terrible mistake.”

 You will likely be distressed at present due to an action you have taken that has caused upset to another which has in turn gone against your values in life.
 We can learn from emotional intelligence that often when we feel positive emotions that our needs are met and our values are in alignment with our actions.
 We can therefore also learn that when we feel negative emotions our needs are not being met and in addition or instead of our actions have not been in alignment with our deeper values.
 A simple example of this could be if we value family over anything we missed an important family occasion then we could feel deep shame and regret from missing this event.
 Rather than becoming lost in the emotion it is important for us to understand why we feel a certain way and to acknowledge that it is ok to feel this way.
 We do not want to repress or run away from this feeling.

 Needs and values analysis does not answer everything regarding our emotions but it certainly helps us to understand our emotions at a much deeper level and helps us to understand why we feel a certain way.
-Our Emotional Intelligence Course goes much deeper on this topic.
+Our free app download – Meaningful Paths on Apple IOS and Google Play stores shares much more in depth knowledge for your personal growth and purposeful living.

 We can learn more about concepts around shame and guilt and theorized differences between shame and guilt in this article – The Scientific Underpinnings and Impacts of Shame – Scientific American.